 Note: In a setting with a shorter schedule, this is one of the sections that can be skipped.
-If you choose to do this, please encourage students to read chapters four and five in God Behaving Badly and the article in this section.
-You may want to make yourself available for discussion outside of the sessions.
+If you have less than two hours, skip the article, summary of Judges, and Selah.

-- Read chapters four and five in God Behaving Badly to deepen your own understanding of these issues. - Let the group presenting the performance about Joshua know when they come in the schedule. - Communicate with the person running the video on when to begin and end. - Set out tribe table tents. - Add "Settling in the Land" to the time line poster.
+- Read chapters four and five in God Behaving Badly to deepen your own understanding of these issues.
+Pages 76-80 and 100-101 are particularly helpful. - Let the group presenting the performance about Joshua know when they come in the schedule. - Download or cue The Bible Project video on Joshua (thebibleproject.com/explore/joshua).
+Communicate with the person running the video on when to begin and end. - Create slides or handouts of the quotes about Puritans and Manifest Destiny (page 68 of Leaders Guide) for use in "Facing Up to American History" section. - Set out tribe table tents in deliberate order to represent the tribes settled in the land.
+If there will be more than one tribe at a table, make sure Benjamin and Judah sit together.
+(Order: Asher, Naphtali, Dan, Zebulun, Issachar, Ephraim/Manasseh, Gad, Reuben, Benjamin, Judah, Simeon.
+Do not place Levi.) - Add "Settling in the Land" to the time line poster.